 Youth voice and mentoring

-A youth action approach to environmental sustainability enables students to lead change in their school and community.
-NRM Education can assist with supporting staff and students to become actively involved in decision making, planning and taking action within the school and local community, whilst achieving environmental and educational outcomes linked to the Australian Curriculum.
+NRM Education can assist staff and students in implementing a youth action approach to Education for Sustainability.
+This means everyone is actively involved in decision making, planning and taking action within the school and local community; and also ensures the achievement of multiple environmental and educational outcomes linked to the Australian Curriculum.

 Why is engaging students in school processes important?

-- benefits of engagement to a young person are many and varied but some key benefits include a sense of person and belonging, social inclusion, improved self-esteem and power over their own lives.
+- Key benefits to the young person include a sense of identity and belonging, social inclusion, improved self-esteem and power over their own lives

 How NRM Education can help

 NRM Education supports students to become involved in decision making, planning and taking action.
 These rich learning experiences help students become responsible citizens who are resilient and have the skills to recognise and solve local problems.